RuedigerHelsch/ThreadPool/README.md

 ~~~

 In this broken example the loop index `i` is passed by reference.
 But
-if the lambda function is run later on, `i` will already have been
+when the lambda function is run later on, `i` will already have been
 incremented!
 Still worse, the `for` loop will have been finished, and
 the location of the loop index `i` will not be valid, may even contain
 something completely different!